What happens in the House when there is no speaker?

-House Republicans' failure to elect a speaker on Tuesday after multiple rounds of voting isn't just denying the GOP a leader -- it's holding up much of the functioning of the chamber.
+House Republicans' failure to elect a speaker on Wednesday after two ballots and days of voting isn't just denying the GOP a leader -- it's holding up much of the functioning of the chamber.

-The position is traditionally filled on the first day of a new Congress, followed by the swearing in of new members, but with the floor fight spilling into Wednesday, members-elect have yet to take the oath of office.
+The position is traditionally filled on the first day of a new Congress, followed by the swearing in of new members, but with the floor fight spilling into Thursday, members-elect still have yet to take the oath of office.

 Incoming lawmakers arrived on the floor on Tuesday with their families in tow, expecting to pose for a photo and get started with their first day as lawmakers, but were instead greeted with a several-hour-wait as the speaker election went to multiple rounds of balloting -- the first time that's happened in 100 years.

-Note: This story has been updated Wednesday with additional developments.